Canadian Legislation Would Require Union Transparency

 If a union member does complain, he's not likely to get a hearing, much less a victory.
 According to Dimitrios Papadopolous, a Canadian worker who sued his union (the Communications, Energy and Paperworkers Union of Canada), and lost at the Canadian Supreme Court: "(S)tatistics show that 99% of all DFR (Duty of Fair Representation) Complaints for union misrepresentation that disadvantaged unionized workers filed for a union redress, were dismissed right from the get go.
 In any given province, the provincial Board received on average 1,000 DFR complaints.
 990 are dismissed."
 Moreover, under current Canadian law, unionized workers have very limited recourse in the event of a board decision against them.
 Formally, they can appeal.
 But in practice, it's an exercise in futility.
 "Unless the worker is able to provide evidence that the Board violated Natural Justice, an impossibly vague concept to prove, it's pretty much a lost case," noted Papadopolous.
 "Statistics show 99.9% of Judicial Reviews (requested by) unionized workers are dismissed in Courts of Appeal."
 Should the worker appeal to the Canadian Supreme Court, the prospects are even worse: "100% of all such applications are dismissed with no explanations."

 So how did union leaders in Canada come to wield so much power over members?
 A major reason is that the country is a good deal more unionized than ours.
 In the U.S. only about 12 percent of all workers belong to a union; the figure is slightly less than 7 percent in the private sector.
 In Canada, however, a little over 30 percent of the total work force belongs to a union.
 And studies show that the higher the level of union density within a given industry or geographic area, the greater the capacity for unions to control the supply of labor.
 But related to this is another, equally compelling factor.
 Unions use the windfall of dues collections to influence elected representatives.
 Members of Parliament typically avoid crossing swords with the unions over any major issue, including enacting legal safeguards to protect dissenting members and the general public.
-This is why the reform bill at hand, C-377, is private legislation; if passed, it won't necessarily become law.

 One strains to imagine how a proposed law heavily supported by union members constitutes an attack on unions.
 Notwithstanding, Canadian union officials are giving it a go.
 Ken Georgetti, president of the Canadian Labour Congress (CLC) - Canada's equivalent of our AFL-CIO - last September denounced one of the bill's sources of support, the Fraser Institute, a Vancouver-based free-market think tank: "The Fraser Institute attacks trade unions for an alleged lack of transparency in how we disclose financial information.
 How would they know?
 We will gladly compare our transparency with theirs any day of the week.
 Our (owners) members know how and where to get their union's financial information."
 Similarly, Kevin Rebeck, president of the Manitoba Federation of Labour, sent a rather testy letter to Canadian Prime Minister Stephen Harper, who has expressed support for C-377.
 Rebeck stated: "As you are aware, Bill C-377 is a reflection of your contempt for the free trade union movement and not a response to an existing, verifiable issue with how unions in Canada conduct themselves."
 He continued: